Trump teases ‘very big announcement’ on Nov. 15 - NewsBreak

 Former President Trump on Monday said he plans to make a “very big announcement” on Nov.
 15 at his Mar-a-Lago estate amid growing speculation that he is mounting another bid for the White House.

 “I’m going to be making a very big announcement on Tuesday, Nov.
-15, at Mar-a-Lago in Palm Beach, Fla.,” Trump said toward the end of a rally near Dayton, Ohio, where he was campaigning for a host of candidates in the state, including Republican Senate candidate J.D.
+15, at Mar-a-Lago in Palm Beach, Fla.,” Trump said toward the end of a rally near Dayton, Ohio, where he was campaigning for a host of candidates, including Republican Senate candidate J.D.
 Vance, the night before the midterm elections.

 “We want nothing to distract from the importance of tomorrow,” Trump said.